breandan/kotlingrad/README.md

 }
 ```

-Finally, run `gradle dependencies` to ensure that the requested dependency has been downloaded.
+Finally, run `gradle dependencies` to ensure the requested dependency can be downloaded.

 #### Maven